 on the Empowerment Coaching blog.

-As of today, it's almost 30 minutes of reading.
+As of today, it's more than 40 minutes of reading.
 The texts were created on the basis of proven sources of information and enriched with links to valuable websites.

 There you will find, among other things, answers to such questions:

 Can the oldest sources of coaching go back to antiquity?

 Who and when started to use the word " coach " in the modern sense?

 What does the famous Socratic Method have to do with coaching?